What should I do as a business

 Managing risks while travelling

-Check the UK Government website if you are travelling to an affected area.
+Check the UK Government website if you are travelling internationally.
 Advice is in place for what to do if you have returned in the last 14 days from specified countries or areas and this is being updated on an ongoing basis.

 The UK Government is regularly updating information for businesses and employers on what actions they should take in relation to Covid-19.
 We will also continue to check and update this page for short insights.

-We also advise our members to check if they qualify for relief as part of the Government’s Covid-19 Budget announcements, including the ability for SME’s to reclaim Statutory Sick Pay, among other measures.
+We also advise our members to check if they qualify for relief as part of the Government’s ongoing Covid-19 support measures, including loans, support for employees wages, and more, as detailed in the next section.